syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Commands.md

 <p>Represents the command that any misspelled word at the current position to be changed.</p>
 </td>
 <td width="152">
-<p>The word to be replaced for immediate occurrence of misspelled word.</p>
+<p>The word to be replaced in immediate occurrence of misspelled word.</p>
 </td>
 </tr>
 <tr>